Equivariant infinite loop space theory, the space level story: Proofs of technical results about the Segal machine

 \subsection{The positive linearity theorem}

-We prove \myref{Omnibus} in this section and the next.
-In both, let $G$ be any topological group and let $X$ be an $\sF$-$G$-space.
-For a based $G$-CW complex $A$, write $Y(A)$ ambiguously for either $B(A^{\bullet},\sF,X)$, where $X$ is special, or $B(A^{\bullet},\sF_G,\bP X)$, where $X$ is \gen-special; the latter case is equivalent to $B(A^{\bullet},\sF_G,Z)$, where $Z$ is a special $\sF_G$-$G$-space.
-Under either assumption, write $B_{\sbt}(A ;X)$ for the simplicial bar construction whose realization is $Y(A)$.
-These notations remain fixed throughout these two sections.
-Recall \S\ref{simpre}.
-As asserted in \myref{blanket} and is easily checked using that the degeneracy maps are given by identity maps of $\sF$ and $\sF_G$, $B_{\sbt}(A ;X)$ is Reedy cofibrant in the simplicial sense.
+We prove \autoref{Omnibus} in this section and the next.
+In both, let $G$ be a group and let $X$ be an $\sF$-$G$-space.
+For a based $G$-CW complex $A$, write $Y(A)$ ambiguously for either $B(A^{\bullet},\sF,X)$, where $X$ is special, or $B(A^{\bullet},\sF_G,\bP X)$, where $X$ is \gen-special; here $\bP X$ is a special $\sF_G$-$G$-space, and up to ismorphism all special $\sF_G$-$G$-spaces are of this form.
+Under either assumption, we write $Y_*(A)$ for the simplicial bar construction whose realization is $Y(A)$.
+These notations remain fixed throughout these two subsections.
+Recall \autoref{simpre}.
+As asserted in \autoref{blanket} and is easily checked using that the degeneracy maps are given by identity maps of $\sF$ and $\sF_G$, $Y_{*}(A)$ is Reedy cofibrant in the simplicial sense.
+Remember that we are assuming that given based $G$-spaces are nondegenerately based.